markkazanski/react-assessment-mapbox/README.md

   b. adding options to filter data: minimum and maximum temperature or accuracy.

 5. Storing data over a period of time and showing changes in temperature over time.

+6. Removing the hardcoded API key for Mapbox GL.
+The key should be moved to an environmental variable.